Opon Ifá: Yoruba beliefs

-The face of Esu, the intermediary orisha between Ifá and the babalawo, is generally carved into the opon Ifá's perimeter to acknowledge his critical role during divine consultations and to allow the babalowo to directly confront him.
+The face of Esu, the intermediary orisha between Ifá and the babalawo, is generally carved into the opon Ifá's perimeter to acknowledge his critical role during divine consultations and to allow the babalawo to directly confront him.
 The relationship between the two deities is outlined in the Yoruba canon – specifically from among the 256 odu, or verses, that the babalawo interprets from the opon Ifá – and provides an account for how Esu came to occupy his role.
 The following is an account of the myth by an Ifá chief from Oyo, Nigeria:

 Ifá and Esu are two of the four-hundred orisha sent to Earth by Olodumare, the supreme being in Yoruba religion.
 Each of the four-hundred divinities has unique supernatural abilities; Ifá knows the predestined fate of all human beings, and Esu is the keeper of the ase (divine power or authority).
 Esu, confident in his status as the wisest among all of Olodumare's spirits, administered a test to 398 of the other deities, all of whom failed.
 Only then did Esu test Ifá.

 Esu requested that Ifá supervise his monkey for one week while he undertook a journey.
 Ifá agreed, but first he asked Esu to tie the monkey to the tree in front of his house.
 After Esu had embarked on his journey, Ifá consulted an oracle to see what Esu's intentions were for his journey.
 The oracle prescribed to Ifá a sacrificial offering of bananas that must be performed deep in a thick forest.
 Ifá obliged and performed the sacrifice, only to find Esu's monkey missing once he returned to the tree in front of his home.
 Esu, having suddenly decided to not pursue his trip, returned to Ifá's home to see that Ifá had broken his commitment.
 Grief-stricken, Esu began to weep.
 He informed Ifá that if he did not find the monkey within the seven days that it takes for his tears to fall to the ground, Ifá would be cursed without peace for the rest of his life.
 Seeking a solution, Ifá once again consulted the oracle, who told him to return to the exact spot in the forest where the sacrifice of bananas had been performed.
 There, he would find the monkey.
 Ifá accepted the oracle's guidance and found Esu's monkey in the forest.
 Having returned the monkey to Esu before his tears hit the earth, Ifá completed the test and sealed his partnership with Esu.
 To express his gratitude, Esu swore to be a companion and accomplice to Ifá in all his endeavors.
 Thus, Esu acts as the mouthpiece through which Ifá imparts his clairvoyant knowledge.